MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-get-started.md

 - Optimizing service to customers to minimize churn to competitors.
 - Meeting contractual Service Level Agreements (SLAs) with business or government customers.

 This series of articles uses the applies the [design methodology for mission-critical workloads](/azure/architecture/framework/mission-critical/mission-critical-design-methodology) to inform prescriptive guidance for building and operating a highly reliable, resilient, and available telecommunication workload on Azure.

+>[!NOTE]
-The guidance here seeks to build on top of the basic mission-critical guidance provided in the [Mission-critical](/azure/architecture/framework/mission-critical/mission-critical-overview) section.
-It does not replace it with an alternative, but provides additional items for consideration when designing for 99.999% ('5 9s') levels of reliability.
+> This series provides additional items for consideration when designing for 99.999% ('5 9s') levels of reliability within the telecommunications industry.

 ## What is a carrier-grade workload?